A thesis is a research project that you develop, implement, and write up using the

 Committees do not always approve a proposal at the first meeting.

-The library is not opened as much over the various breaks.
+The library is not open as much over the various breaks.

 Here are some books which have been very helpful to students working on their thesis: